 I would personally consider an active clan to be doing some form of in-game group work at least once every two weeks.
 Keep in mind, the more active you are, the more people will apply to you, and the faster you will grow.

 You must build roleplays that complement your objective; if you are a trading clan, perhaps you can build a depot as your offices in which you conduct your events!

-These are the first few steps you should take to establish a steady foundation of an in-game roleplay organisation.
-In the future, I will delve deeper into the internal workings on of clans, and give you advice on how to grow when you have initial exposure.
+These are the first few steps you should take to establish a steady foundation of an in-game roleplay organization.
+In the future, I will delve deeper into the internal workings of clans, and give you advice on how to grow when you have initial exposure.